Celebrating Thanksgiving at Walt Disney World – Tips & Info

 It’s Great for a Memorable Disney World Thanksgiving Dinner

 Thanksgiving is all about food and family.
 So, what better way to celebrate than with a Disney World Thanksgiving dinner?
-While almost all restaurants should be open and serving at that time, typically, Thanksgiving dinner at Disney World is specifically available at several restaurants on property with special Thanksgiving dishes and menus on offer.
-Disney has yet to announce which restaurants will be offering a holiday menu, so keep your eyes open as we get closer to Thanksgiving – possibly around late October or early November – to see what will be available.
+While almost all restaurants should be open and serving at that time, typically, Thanksgiving dinner at Disney World is specifically available at several restaurants on property, including many at the hotels, with special Thanksgiving dishes and menus on offer.

-Regardless of Thanksgiving menus, there is also a cornucopia of restaurants at Disney World that dish up meals perfect for the holidays.
+No matter what you’re craving, there is a cornucopia of restaurants at Disney World that dish up meals perfect for the holidays.
 Liberty Tree Tavern at Magic Kingdom is a homerun thanks to its Patriot’s Platter overflowing with turkey, pot roast, mashed potatoes, and stuffing.
 Barbecue may not be the first meal that comes to mind when you think of Thanksgiving, but the comfort food favorites offered at Whispering Canyon Café at Disney’s Wilderness Lodge and Trail’s End Restaurant at the Fort Wilderness Campground certainly hit the spot.

 Of course, if you can’t score a reservation, there’s one more way to get your Thanksgiving fix: a quintessential turkey leg.